 2.1.
-Within ERRI Local Senior Officer (LSO) Area, a Group Commander oversees the direction, supervision and implementation of Prevention and Protection activity within the Fire Safety Enforcement team.
+Within MELSB Local Senior Officer (LSO) Area Commander, a Group Commander oversees the direction and implementation of Prevention and Protection and is supported by a Station Commander who has a remit for the delivery and supervision of the Fire Safety Enforcement team.

 - 2.2 Group and Station Commanders with an enforcement responsibility, undertake several roles within LSO Management Structures.
-They have a responsibility to coordinate the delivery of enforcement through FSEOs and provide a conduit between the LSO areas and the P&P Function to ensure quality, consistency and policy is being achieved. - 2.3 To enable enforcement activities to be effective and efficient, it is important to make the best use of the resources available, provide a clear direction for all to follow, identify achievable targets to work towards in accordance with perceived risk and most importantly communicate this to all relevant parties. - 2.4 This LEDP relates to all audit activity and will require the support of all FSEOs to ensure the optimum delivery and benefits of the plan are realised.
+They have a responsibility to coordinate the delivery of enforcement through FSEO/AOs and provide a conduit between the LSO areas and the P&P Function to ensure quality, consistency and policy is being achieved. - 2.3 To enable enforcement activities to be effective and efficient, it is important to make the best use of the resources available, provide a clear direction for all to follow, identify achievable targets to work towards in accordance with perceived risk and most importantly communicate this to all relevant parties. - 2.4 This LEDP relates to all audit activity and will require the support of all FSEO/AOs to ensure the optimum delivery and benefits of the plan are realised.
 It will focus on the main areas outlined above, concentrating on the types of enforcement work to fulfil the FSEPF.
 As these roles require specialist skills, early succession planning required by local managers is vital to adequately resource and train new personnel in the role. - 2.5 Quality Assurance will be undertaken by the P&P Function or in some circumstances, alternative LSO Areas to promote a continuous improvement culture and provide evidence towards measuring FSE performance within each respective LSO area.